The Atlas Federation Curriculum Statement

 (Why we teach what we teach)

-At the Atlas Federation, we want our children to become confident learners who are not afraid of making mistakes and instead, embrace these opportunities to extend their learning.
-The curriculum is focused around our curriculum drivers and can be found within every aspect of our curriculum development and implementation.
+At the Moorcroft Wood Primary, we want our children to become confident learners who are not afraid of making mistakes and instead, embrace these opportunities to extend their learning.
+The curriculum is focused around our children's building good basic skilld as the foundation to allow them to explore and understand the world they live in.
 Future possibilities are at the heart of what we teach to ensure that children have the knowledge of what they can achieve later in life and have the necessary tools to help achieve this.
-The curriculum is planned and progressive to ensure the children develop their inquisitive minds and further develop their cultural capital.
+The curriculum is progressive to ensure the children develop their inquisitive minds and further develop their cultural capital.

 Curriculum drivers shape our curriculum breadth.
 The main curriculum driver is the development of cultural capital to ensure that all of our pupils are given the best of opportunities to develop and succeed in life.
 Cultural capital gives our students the vital background knowledge required to be informed and thoughtful members of our community who understand and believe in British values.
 Our curriculum is created with these drivers in mind.
 The drivers are used to ensure we give our students appropriate and ambitious curriculum opportunities.
 Our aims are to ensure that our pupils experience a wide breadth of study and have, by the end of each key stage, developed their long-term memory and built upon previous knowledge leading to greater progress in their learning.